nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 6. The `put` method of the `Inventory` class is called to update the item in the `inventory`
 7. The `UpdateCommandSuccess` method of the `Ui` class is called to notify that `UpdateCommand` has been successfully executed

+### DeleteCommand
+The following is a class diagram of the DeleteCommand and its relevant dependencies *:(*

+The `DeleteCommand` class implements the `Command` interface and is responsible for deleting existing items in the `Inventory`.
+A DeleteCommand instance is created when calling the `parseDeleteCommand` method called in Parser class.
+This method parses the input and ensures that the command parameter (item name) exists in the inventory.
+The `execute()` method in the class will call the `delete` method from `inventory` class to  remove the item.
+It will then execute the `saveData` method from `FileManager` class to save changes to the inventory.

 ### Find Command
 The following is a class diagram of the FindCommand and its relevant dependencies
 ![FindCommandClass](uml-diagrams/FindCommandClass.png)